-Cushing Academy maintains a computer network and computer systems to provide students, faculty and staff of Cushing with access to a host of resources, both at Cushing and on the Internet.
-These resources include desktop and laptop computers, personal digital assistants, Internet access on the Cushing Academy Network, email, telephones, voice mail and facsimile machines (collectively “Electronic Resources”).
-The Cushing Academy Network is a private network owned by the Academy and established to support the school's educational mission and business operations.
+Cushing Academy maintains a computer network and computer systems to provide the students, faculty, and staff of Cushing with access to a host of resources, both at Cushing and on the Internet.
+The Cushing Academy network is a private network owned by the Academy and was established to support the school's educational mission and business operations.

-As a student or employee at Cushing you may have access to Electronic Resources, including the network and Internet.
-The network is viewed as an extension of the Cushing community and all expectations regarding standards of behavior as outlined in the Student, Employee or Faculty Handbook apply to your actions while utilizing or accessing the network or other Electronic Resources.
-You are expected to use the Electronic Resources in a mature, ethical, and responsible manner.
+As a student at Cushing, you have access to the network and the Internet.
+The network is viewed as an extension of the Cushing community and all standards of behavior outlined in the Community Handbook also apply to your activities on the network.
+You are expected to use the network in a mature, ethical, and responsible manner.
 Personal use is allowed but Cushing Academy reserves the right to limit your access.
 Access to the Cushing Academy Network is a privilege and not a right.

 Unacceptable Uses and Behavior

-Activities that are considered violations of this electronic resources acceptable use policy and school rules include:
+Activities that are considered violations of this acceptable use policy and Major School Rules include:

 - intentional use of invasive software such as "viruses," "worms," “Trojan Horses” and other malicious software.